Fragments of Horror: Plot

-Tatsuro Kamata is a medical student taking dissection training.
-On the first day, one of the cadavers is discovered to, in fact, be alive and begs to be dissected before fleeing the lab.
-Tatsuro recognizes her as Ruriko Tamiya, whom he knew as a child and who had an unnatural fixation on vivisection, forcing him to participate in her experiments and at one point even threatening to dissect him.
+Tatsuro Kamata is a medical student learning dissection as part of his studies.
+On the first day, one of the cadavers due to be autopsied - a young woman - is still alive.
+She begs to be dissected before running away.
+Tatsuro recognizes her as Ruriko Tamiya, whom he knew as a child and who had a disturbing obsession with vivisecting wild animals, forcing him to participate in her experiments and at one point even threatening to dissect him.
 After Ruriko accosts Tatsuro on the street, he rushes home, only to find her waiting for him with a scalpel, begging him to dissect her.
 Horrified, he flees as her stomach begins to contort itself, attempting to reconcile the horrifying sight as just a dream.
 Over the next few days, the news media reported the occurrence of incidents of a similar nature, such as a man stabbing a woman in her stomach, followed by the surgeons who operated on her going insane.
 Twenty years later, Tatsuro has gone on to become a senior doctor and is training his own class of medical students on how to conduct an autopsy.
 One of the cadavers supplied is that of Ruriko, this time clearly dead.
 However, when the students cut her open, they find her insides to be a bizarre and unnerving amalgamation of the animals she dissected during her life.